 In addition to athletics, Ad Fontes offers the following student activities:

-All students in Grades 7-12 are assigned to one of four houses: Athens, Atlantis, Ilium, and Rome.
+All students in Grades 7-12 are assigned to one of four Houses: Athens, Atlantis, Ilium, and Rome.
 Each House has a House Head (rising Senior or Junior) who is nominated by their house and is elected by current senior House leaders.
 The House Heads elect a nominated Assistant House Head to help lead their house.
 This becomes your family within the larger AFA family.
 The House leaders work closely with staff leadership beginning with a summer planning retreat, to create a unified and thriving Upper School culture.
-The Houses meet weekly for lunch and chapel groups, plan special events, and engage in competitions through the year to win points for the House Cup.
+The Houses meet weekly for lunch and chapel groups, plan regular fellowship events off campus , and engage in competitions through the year to win points for the House Cup.
 The competitions include Risk (at the retreat, similar to Capture the Flag), the Archimedes Experience (science project), What’s Cooking (cooking competition), Feriae Artium (fine arts, writing and talent show), Socrates Revenge (AFA knowledge bowl) and House Olympics (athletics).

-For the first three days of school, high school students travel together on an overnight retreat to build unity and friendship within the school community, and to reflect on the walk with the Lord.
-The retreat includes team building challenges, a high ropes course and group games are combined with devotional meetings led by faculty or special guests.
+For the first three days of school, high school students travel together on an overnight retreat to build unity and friendship within the school community, and to reflect on their walk with the Lord.
+The retreat includes team building challenges, a high ropes course and group games along with evening devotional meetings led by faculty or special guests.
 On Friday, the 7th and 8th grade students join the retreat to receive their new House shirts, group games, and house competitions including a large scale capture the flag game, Risk.
 This is a growing, encouraging time for students and faculty.
 A great way to kick off the school year!

 Protocol is a high school activity geared to develop social graces and appreciation and enjoyment of arts and culture.
-Students participate in formal instruction in ballroom dancing and etiquette.
-In the Fall, students enjoy an evening with a formal dinner at a local restaurant and a dance.
-This is a highlight for the students each year.
+Students participate in formal instruction in ballroom dancing and etiquette culminating in the Autumn Ball, where students enjoy an evening with a formal dinner at a local restaurant and a dance.
+This is a highlight event for the students each year.
 Students plan a less formal student-led Spring Dance and this past year, a winter Snow Ball.